GerbenBeintema/gym-unbalanced-disk/WindowsDcscUSB/README.txt

 2) Open the Start Menu, type "Bitlocker" and start it if present, otherwise continue to step 4.
 3) Click on "Back up your recovery key" and save/write down your 48 digit recovery key.
 4) Hold shift while selecting restart to open Advcanced startup
-5) Click on the Start Menu button and type "recovery options".
-6) Click on Troubleshoot.
+5) Click on Troubleshoot.
-7) Click on Advanced options.
+6) Click on Advanced options.
-8) Click on Startup Settings.
+7) Click on Startup Settings.
 (You might need to select "more options")
-9) Click on Restart.
+8) Click on Restart.
-10) Wait while the PC restarts and then press key 7.
+9) Wait while the PC restarts and you might be asked to enter your Bitlocker recovery key otherwise skip this step.
+10) press key 7
 11) Login again and unpack the drivers zip file in a directory.
 12) Open the Start Menu, type "device manager" and start it.
 13) Right-click on the name of the setup (sometimes just called Unknown device)